A final theory

 The reason for this belief is found in the experience gathered by scientists during the last centuries that there is a convergence of explanations, an increase of simplicity in the physical principles that have been found to explain the physical reality, that we observe.

 Take Maxwells equations as an example.
-Here the electric and magnetic fields are combined in a set of differential equations that form classical electrodynamics, which describes phenomena such as light and electricity.
+Here the electric and magnetic fields are combined in a set of differential equations that form classical electromagnetism, which describes phenomena such as light and electricity.
 These equations combine two different phenomena – the electric and magnetic fields – and link them together in a single framework, which immediately opens up doors to completely different and much broader aspects of physics.
 The mathematical structure of Einsteins special theory of relativity lies dormant in Maxwells equations and with it the seeds for general relativity, which explains the structure of the universe, black holes and the big bang.
-Equally important are the natural generalisations of Maxwells equations known as Yang-Mills theory, which we today understand as the correct framework to describe both the strong and electro-weak nuclear forces and even gravity.
+Equally important are the natural generalisations of Maxwells equations known as non-Abelian gauge theory, which we today understand as the correct framework to describe both the strong and electro-weak nuclear forces and even gravity.
 All this and more come out of the unification of the electric and magnetic fields, insights which were not previously available.

 Another example of convergence of explanations is the periodic table of chemical elements, where the complex properties of the various chemical elements are explained by atomic and nuclear physics.